 ART Tracey Emin

 “I got to be a lot more honest about my work.”
-In her new show, Tracey Emin, shows more of herself than she has ever done before.
+Tracey Emin, on showing more of herself in her work than she has ever done before.